1999 Copa América

 The 1999 Copa América was a football tournament held in Paraguay, from 29 June to 18 July.
 It was organized by CONMEBOL, South America's football governing body.

-There was no qualifying for the final tournament.
-Mexico and Japan were invited to take part, with the latter becoming the first team to from outside the Americas to participate in the competition.
-Uruguay sent a youth team.
+In order to bring the number of competing teams to twelve, CONMEBOL invited CONCACAF's Mexico, accepting their fourth invitation, and AFC's Japan, who made their debut at the tournament.
+Japan thus became the first country outside of Americas to participate at the Copa América.
+Uruguay fielded a youth team.

 Competing nations

 As with previous tournaments, all ten members of CONMEBOL participated in the competition.
 In order to bring the number of competing teams to twelve, CONMEBOL invited Mexico (accepting their fourth invitation) from the CONCACAF and Japan from the AFC.